 By Jessica Ruthenberg, Watchable Wildlife Biologist, Virginia Department of Game and Inland Fisheries

-In this Year of the Bird, consider changing up your fall routine in order to attract and support birds this fall through winter.
-Here are some easy tips from DGIF’s habitat experts—and good news; less is more!
+Consider changing up your fall routine in order to attract and support birds this fall through winter.
+Here are some easy tips from DWR’s habitat experts.
+And good news—less is more!